 Testing and verifying electrical installations

-Licensed electricians must test all new electrical installations and any modifications to existing installations, including repairs, before putting them into service or use.
-This is to verify that the installations comply with the requirements of the Australian Standard AS/NZS 3000, where applicable.
+All new electrical installations and any modifications or repairs to existing installations must be tested by a licensed electrician before putting them into service or use, to verify that they comply with the requirements of the Australian Standard AS/NZS 3000.

 Requirements of the Electricity Act 1996

-Under the Electricity Act 1996 (section 61) a person undertaking work on electrical installations or proposed installations must ensure:
+Under the Electricity Act 1996 (section 61) a person working on electrical installations must ensure:

 - work is done in line with the requirements of the regulations